milovanderlinden/blackarch-site/_posts/2016-04-28-installer.md

 ---
 layout: post
-title: New BlackArch Linux installer released!
+title: New installer
+category: news
+icon: fa-newspaper
 ---

 We have released the new (improved) BlackArch Linux installer today.
 It is built and released in our